 Larry has been a member of the Board of VERTO since 2002.
 He was elected Secretary in 2005, Treasurer in 2007 and Chairman in 2013.

 David Weekes is a Chartered Accountant with post graduate qualifications in business and taxation law.
-David has been the owner/principal of a Bathurst based accounting firm for the last 18 years.
-He holds extensive financial management experience in many industries including the tertiary sector, hospitality and welfare.
+David has been the principal of a Bathurst based accounting firm for over 25 years.
+He has extensive financial management experience in many industries including the tertiary sector, hospitality and welfare.

-David joined the Board of Directors and then appointed Treasurer in 2011.
+David joined the Board of Directors in February, 2011 and was appointed Treasurer shortly thereafter.